pyfibers package¶

 A list of NEURON

-objects recording membrane voltage.
+Vectorobjects recording membrane voltage.

-- resample_potentials(potentials, potential_coords, center=False, inplace=False)¶
+- resample_potentials(potentials, potential_coords, center=False, inplace=False, shift=0, shift_ratio=None)¶

 Use linear interpolation to resample external potentials onto the fiber’s coordinate system (1D).